MTTHWBSH/Beerd/README.md

 ```bash
 $ npm install
 ```
 Beerd's `gulpfile.js` file is configured to compile Sass into `style.css`, and concatenate scripts&mdash;minus [Modernizr](http://modernizr.com/)&mdash; into `all.js`.
-Both files are output into the Beerd root directory.
+Both files are output in the Beerd root directory.

 #### Install [Bower](http://bower.io/)
 ```bash